A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Conclusion

 We have proved the existence of a Lagrangian equilibrium for an MFG of controls with final state and mixed state-control constraints, and a class of nonlinear dynamics.
 Using auxiliary mappings and a priori estimates on optimal state-costate trajectories, we have reformulated the problem as a fixed point problem on a compact set of probability measures on state-costate trajectories.
 As explained in Remark \ref{rem:impossibility}, this reformulation was necessary, in the absence of smoothing properties of the price interaction.

-We want to point out that for the problem studied here, it is not possible to think of an equivalent notion of equilibrium defined as a solution to a system of coupled partial differential equations (HJB and continuity equation), as it is usual for the unconstrained case, because of the final-state constraints.
-It should be possible to obtained a well-posed HJB equation in the presence of state-control constraints only.
-Yet it seems quite difficult to construct a pointwise solution to some appropriate PDE system, as it is done in \cite{cannarsa2018mean}.
+A future direction of research may concern the characterization of the equilibrium with a system of coupled partial differential equations (HJB equation and continuity equation), as it is done for example in \cite{cannarsa2018mean}.
 In this reference, a feedback control is constructed thanks to the differentiability of the value function, itself obtained with the strict convexity of the Hamiltonian.
 This last property is however lost (in general) in the presence of mixed state-control constraints.
+Another difficulty would arise from the treatment of final-state constraints.
+The recent work \cite{bokanowski2021relationship} may contain useful tools in that direction; this article deals with optimal control problems with final-state constraints: it provides a characterization of the value function as well as sensitivity relation.

-In some future work, one could address the extension of our aggregative MFG model to the case of pure state constraints, as those considered in \cite{Cannarsa-Capuani}.
+In some future work, one could also address the extension of our aggregative MFG model to the case of pure state constraints, as those considered in \cite{Cannarsa-Capuani}.
 As we already pointed out, our analysis relies in a crucial way on some a priori estimates on the costate, whose evolution is not impacted by the price variable.
 Proving the regularity of the costate, in the presence of pure state constraints and a merely measurable price function, seems however to be a great challenge.

-Concerning the numerical resolution of the problem, we mention that the mean field game problem investigated here has a variational structure if the congestion term is the derivative (in some sense) of a convex potential.
-Therefore, the ideas for the discretization of variational MFGs in Lagrangian form investigated in \cite{sarrazin20} could certainly be applied to our setting.